 Although the are a lot of things to do in Kanazawa city-proper, I do love to take day trips from Kanazawa.
 In winter, most obvious one is to Shirakawa-go, which might just be the most beautiful farm town in the world.
 If you happen to be in Kanazawa at the end of April (just after peak cherry blossom time, admittedly), you could travel to the “snow tunnel” of the Tateyama Kurobe Alpine Route, while Natadera Temple in Komatsu makes for a more evergreen excursion.
 Maruoka Castle, in nearby Fukui prefecture, is the oldest of Japan’s original such structures.

 When to Visit Kanazawa

-As many of my pictures show, just about all the things to do in Kanazawa are more beautiful and enjoyable in the snow, whether in falling form or as a resplendent white carpet.
+As many of my Kanazawa guide pictures show, just about all the things to do in Kanazawa are more beautiful and enjoyable in the snow, whether in falling form or as a resplendent white carpet.
 However, winter is not the only time of year to visit Kanazawa, though it’s a sentimental favorite of mine.
 Autumn is also gorgeous, especially in Kenroku-en due to the wide variety of trees there.
 As you can see, there isn’t one “best time to visit Kanazawa.”

-Notably, I recently experienced the Kanazawa cherry blossom season, I recently got to visit Kanazawa in summer for the first time—it was a revelation.
-Kanazawa Castle in particular was incredibly beautiful amid the sakura, as were the traditional houses of Kazue-machi.
-Although Covid-19 allowed me to experience the 2021 bloom in relative peace, you can expect this to be a crowded and expensive period to visit Kanazawa, as is mid-November, when autumn colors are at their peak.
+Indeed, after having several years ago experienced the Kanazawa cherry blossom season, I recently got to visit Kanazawa in summer for the first time—it was a revelation.
+Kanazawa Castle in particular was incredibly beautiful amid the irises, as were the traditional houses of Kazue-machi beneath willow billows.
+In spite of rain, heat and humidity, you can expect this to be a crowded and expensive period to visit Kanazawa, as is mid-November, when autumn colors are at their peak.

 How Many Days Should You Spend in Kanazawa?